April-June-August/alfred-watch-list/README.md

 * <kbd>⇧</kbd><kbd>↩&#xFE0E;</kbd> Add to temporary playlist.
 Repeat for all desired items then <kbd>↩&#xFE0E;</kbd> to play in order.
 An unplayed playlist resets after a few minutes.
 * <kbd>⌘</kbd><kbd>Y</kbd> (or tap <kbd>⇧</kbd>) Quick Look files and streams.

-Sort your list in different ways with `wls`.
+Sort your list in different ways with `watchs`.
 Sorting is temporary and does not affect the main list’s order.

 ![Showing sort options](Workflow/images/about/wls.png)

-Add the frontmost browser URL to the list with `wlb`.
+Add the frontmost browser URL to the list with `watchb`.

 ![Frontmost browser tab](Workflow/images/about/wlb.png)

-Manually edit the list via the `wle` keyword.
+Manually edit the list via the `watche` keyword.
 A Text View will open for you to reorder and rename at will.
 Keep the initial six characters and colon together with a title. <kbd>⌘</kbd><kbd>↩&#xFE0E;</kbd> to apply the changes.

 ![Edit list](Workflow/images/about/wle.png)

-Undo marking an item as watched via the `wlu` keyword. <kbd>↩&#xFE0E;</kbd> to mark not watched and try to recover from the trash.
+Undo marking an item as watched via the `watchu` keyword. <kbd>↩&#xFE0E;</kbd> to mark not watched and try to recover from the trash.

 ![Showing watched items](Workflow/images/about/wlu.png)